beetbox/beets/docs/plugins/replaygain.rst

   would keep clipping from occurring.
   Default: ``yes``.

-This option only works with the "bs1770gain" backend:
+These options only works with the "bs1770gain" backend:

 - **method**: The loudness scanning standard: either `replaygain` for ReplayGain 2.0, `ebu` for EBU R128, or `atsc` for ATSC A/85.
 This dictates the reference level: -18, -23, or -24 LUFS respectively.
 Default:
   `replaygain`
+- **chunk_at**: Splits an album in groups of tracks of this amount.
+  Usefull when running into memory problems when analysing albums with an exceptionally large amount of tracks.
+Default:5000

 Manual Analysis
 ---------------